Quizz1Cal/Semester-2/Haskell/Haskell.md

 **WARNING: It is (now) impossible to add typeclass constraints to data constructors**

-##### Record Syntax

-The form is as below (of course one-line is possible):
+**Record Syntax** is an alternate form for data construction (of course one-line is possible):
 ```Haskell
 data Person = Person { firstName :: String
                      , ...
                      } deriving (Show)
 ```

-Use of record syntax automatically generates getter functions for each field so that `firstName person` is possible, and showing it will look more like a dictionary/map.
+Use of record syntax automatically generates global getter functions for each field so that `name = firstName person` is possible; printing it is also prettier.

-**Pattern matching on records** can be done as normal but also like `func (Person {firstName = f, ...}) n = ... `
+Note that **Pattern matching on records** can be done as usual but also like `func (Person {firstName = f, ...}) n = ... `

-#### Newtype
+### Newtype

-**newtype** is used when you want to construct a new type that 'wraps' other types, with one constructor, and one field.
+**newtype** is used when you want to construct a new type that 'wraps' other types, with one data constructor and one field (internal value).
-- E.g. `newtype Zipper = ZipList {getZipList :: [a]}` is built of other types
+- E.g. `newtype Zipper = ZipList {getZipList :: [a]}` is built off other types

 Benefits:
 - More efficient (Haskell can recycle old definitions rather than reconfigure a new type)
 - Can facilitate easy access with getter functions via record syntax definitions
 - Allows lazier Haskell than `data` in rare cases
-- Can allow for greater versatility in instantiation (e.g. a tuple where functions act on the first member only; used with monoids where multiple a. b. functions work for a data type)
+- Can allow for greater versatility in instantiation (e.g. a tuple where functions act on the first member only; see monoids, where multiple a. b. functions work for a data type)

-### Comprehensions
+## Comprehensions

 The looping method of Haskell.
 Written as `[expr | pattern <- list, filterfunc args]` or `[expr | generator, filter]`.
 Typically `[f x | x <- xs, g x]`